neogeographica/singleplayer_scripts/scripts/README.md

 ## Arcane Dimensions and Copper

-"quakelaunch" will similarly look in docs for mentions of Arcane Dimensions or Copper (unless the gamedir is standalone).
+"quakelaunch" will similarly look in docs for mentions of Copper (unless the gamedir is standalone).
 If it finds such a mention, that will be interpreted as a dependency on that mod.

+For Arcane Dimensions, instead of examining the docs it will look to see if there is a bsp filename that starts with the "ad_" prefix... that turns out to be a 100% reliable indicator (so far) of a dependency on AD.

 Unlike the situation with Quoth and missionpack dependencies however, not all Quake engines can handle launching non-standalone AD/Copper-dependent content that is installed in its own separate gamedir.
 If you have a Quake engine that can do it, you can set the relevant options in your "quakelaunch.conf" file.
 I do know that [FTE](http://fte.triptohell.info/), [Quakespasm-Spiked](http://triptohell.info/moodles/qss/), [vkQuake](https://github.com/Novum/vkQuake) (version 1.05.0 and later), and [DarkPlaces](https://icculus.org/twilight/darkplaces/) can do it, and I've included examples in the conf file that work with those engines.